Explainable Goal-Driven Agents and Robots -- A Comprehensive Review

-Fig. \ref{fig_piecharts} shows the distribution of works on XGDAIs from 2016 to 2020 by selected application domains.
 In 2016, research into XGDAIs focused on human-robot collaborative tasks, navigation, and healthcare.
-Over the next few years however, studies in XGDAIs branched out to other domains.
-This upsurge can be seen as the effect of the general pressure on the explainability of AI systems and initiatives by several national government agencies like the “right to explanation” by the GDPR \cite{anjomshoae2019explainable} \cite{carey2018data}.
+However, studies in XGDAIs branched out to other domains over the next few years.
+This upsurge can be seen as the effect of the public pressure on the explainability of AI systems and initiatives by several national government agencies like the "right to explanation" by the GDPR \cite{carey2018data} \cite{anjomshoae2019explainable}.
 This trend is likely to continue as AI adoption progresses in other fields.
-Research into explainability for pervasive systems for example can be attributed to the growth of increasingly "smart" and complex systems for both domestic and industrial use.
-Research into navigation systems are also growing alongside interest in self-driving vehicles.
-The list of studies is tabulated in Table \ref{tab1_supp} in detail along with significant taxonomies.
+Research into explainability for pervasive systems, for example, can be attributed to the growth of increasingly "smart" and complex systems for both domestic and industrial use.
+Research into navigation systems is also growing alongside interest in self-driving vehicles.
+The studies are shown in Table \ref{tab1_supp} in detail, along with significant taxonomies.